wutianyuan1/wutianyuan1.github.io/_publications/falcon.md

 ---
-title: "FALCON: Pinpointing and Mitigating Stragglers for Large-Scale Hybrid-Parallel Training"
+title: "GREYHOUND: Hunting Fail-Slows in Hybrid-Parallel Training at Scale"
 collection: publications
-category: preprints
+category: conf
 permalink: /publication/falcon
 excerpt: '<u>Tianyuan Wu</u>, Wei Wang, Yinghao Yu, Siran Yang, Wenchao Wu, Qinkai Duan, Guodong Yang, Jiamang Wang, Lin Qu, Liping Zhang.'
-date: 2024-09-18
+date: 2025-04-25
-venue: 'Arxiv Preprint'
+venue: '2025 USENIX Annual Technical Conference (USENIX ATC 25)'
 paperurl: 'http://www.tianyuanwu.com/files/2410.12588v1.pdf'
 citation: 'Tianyuan Wu, Wei Wang, Yinghao Yu, Siran Yang, Wenchao Wu, Qinkai Duan, Guodong Yang, Jiamang Wang, Lin Qu, and Liping Zhang.
 "FALCON: Pinpointing and Mitigating Stragglers for Large-Scale Hybrid-Parallel Training." arXiv preprint arXiv:2410.12588 (2024).'
 ---

-Fail-slows, or stragglers, are common but largely unheeded problems in large-scale hybrid-parallel training that spans thousands of GPU servers and runs for weeks to months.
-Yet, these problems are not well studied, nor can they be quickly detected and effectively mitigated.
-In this paper, we first present a characterization study on a shared production cluster with over 10,000 GPUs1.
-We find that fail-slows are caused by various CPU/GPU computation and cross-node networking issues, lasting from tens of seconds to nearly ten hours, and collectively delaying the average job completion time by 1.34%.
-The current practice is to manually detect these fail-slows and simply treat them as fail-stops using a checkpoint-and-restart failover approach, which are labor-intensive and time-consuming.
-In this paper, we propose FALCON, a framework that rapidly identifies fail-slowed GPUs and/or communication links, and effectively tackles them with a novel multi-level mitigation mechanism, all without human intervention.
-We have applied FALCON to detect human-labeled fail-slows in a production cluster with over 99% accuracy.
-Cluster deployment further demonstrates that FALCON effectively handles manually injected fail-slows, mitigating the training slowdown by 60.1%.
+Fail-slows, or stragglers, are common problems in large-scale hybrid-parallel training that runs on a large fleet of GPU servers for an extended period of time.
+Yet, these problems are not well studied.
+In this paper, we first present a characterization study on a shared production cluster with over 10,000 GPUs.
+We find that fail-slows manifest as transient stragglers caused by slow computations or communications due to contention, device degradation, or network congestion, lasting from sub-minutes to nearly ten hours, and delaying large training jobs by 1.34× on average.
+The current practice is to manually detect fail-slows and treat them as fail-stops by means of checkpoint-and-restart failover, which is time-consuming.
+In this paper, we propose GREYHOUND, a system that rapidly identifies slow GPUs and/or communication links, and effectively tackles them with a novel multi-level mitigation mechanism, all without human intervention.
+GREYHOUND correctly detects fail-slows in a production cluster with over 99% accuracy.
+Testbed experiment on 256 H800 GPUs further demonstrates that it effectively handles (manually injected) stragglers, mitigating the slowdown by 58.9%.